NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 Fuel loads can be provided by entering ``MiscLoads/FuelLoad`` elements; if not provided, fuel loads will not be modeled.
 Currently only exterior fuel loads specified with ``FuelLoadType='grill'`` or ``FuelLoadType='lighting'`` or ``FuelLoadType='fireplace'``, are recognized.

-The annual energy consumption (``Load[Units='therm/year']/Value``) can be provided, otherwise they will be calculated using the following equations from the BA HSP.
+The annual energy consumption (``Load[Units='therm/year']/Value``) can be provided, otherwise they will be calculated using the following equations from the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.

 .. math:: Grilltherms = 0.87 / 0.029 \cdot (0.5 + 0.25 \cdot NumberofBedrooms / 3 + 0.35 \cdot ConditionedFloorArea / 1920)
 .. math:: Lightingtherms = 0.22 / 0.012 \cdot (0.5 + 0.25 \cdot NumberofBedrooms / 3 + 0.35 \cdot ConditionedFloorArea / 1920)